 Mainly, it shows the sector is extremely short of drivers.
 However, the industry has been flat out in recent weeks to keep the supply chain moving, ensuring essentials reach those most in need.
 The key message coming from industry officials is that the logistics and haulage sectors can cope.
 Provided, under these current circumstances the government works with them and allows for some flexibility.

 The industry has recently seen relaxations on industry standards and regulations from the government.
-For example, Hours of Service rules have been temporarily relaxed, and The London Lorry Control Scheme (LLCS) postponed.
+For example, Drivers Hours rules have been temporarily relaxed, and The London Lorry Control Scheme (LLCS) postponed.
 Also, it looks likely the Mayor of London’s ‘Direct Vision Standard’ and clean air zone schemes will see delays to give the sector time to recover from the current demand.

 There are challenges, however little wins such as the reduction of non-essential road users are keeping deliveries speedy.
 Representative bodies within logistics and haulage are also advocating for graces on toll charges, fuel duty cuts, and support to provide relief vehicles.
 The FTA are working to ensure essential vehicles still undergo needed maintenance and MOT checks.

 Also, businesses that have had to suspend their normal operations are now available to support the effort.
 For example, refrigerated vehicles, food handling systems, and warehouse spaces are being re-purposed to support essential operations.
 Furthermore, retail staff are being re-directed to support the extra demand in supermarkets.

 Guidance for the Industry

 With flexibility required within the sector during this pandemic, The FTA are being proactive.
 Providing drivers and haulage companies with up to date guidance and information.
 With the situation changing daily, and drivers now considered key workers, this information is crucial.